 How to Make German Pancakes

-• Add 1 cup milk and ยฝ teaspoon salt and whisk until combined (this can also be mixed in the blender to avoid clumps).
+• Add milk and salt and blend until combined (this can also be mixed in the blender to avoid clumps).

-A slice of German pancake on a white plate.
+A slice of German pancakes on a white plate.

 Servings: 8